biren-portfolio/notes/README.md

 # distributed system design

-Single node patterns (application container assumes that it is talking
+Single node patterns (application container assumes that it is talking to a service on localhost but communication is routed through another container)

 1) Sidecar pattern - this pattern is used to add/enhance functionality of application containers (kind of decorator for app container).
 There are certain scenarios we can handle using this pattern-
 * If we want to create separate reusable modules for authorization, authentication, encryption for example.
 These sidecar containers can be used by other application containers as they are independent and not tightly coupled.